-The fact that Norwegian nature is spectacular is a poorly kept secret, and tourists from all over the world travel across the country to feel the fresh air in their lungs and view the wonderful scenery.
+The fact that Norwegian nature is so spectacular is a poorly kept secret, and tourists from all over the world travel across the country to feel the fresh air in their lungs and view the wonderful scenery.
 But did you know you can easily get extraordinary nature experiences staying in the capital?
-Let us show you some good ways to explore it.
+Read on to find out the best ways to explore it.

 The Oslo Fjord measures no less than 100 km from the Færder lighthouse to the city.
 In it there's a whole little world of islands for you to enjoy, each with its own history and character.
 During the summer, many of the islands are popular spots for swimming and beach activities.
 Langøyene is one of the islands that is perfect for a summer day, with nice beaches, a volleyball court, and excellent hiking opportunities.